Cummins vs DuroMax

 Frequently Asked Questions

-Based on the scoring data, Cummins holds a Tier A reliability rating of 91 out of 100, while DuroMax sits at Tier B with 70 out of 100.
-This suggests Cummins generators are generally more dependable over time.
+Cummins has a clear reliability advantage.
+It holds a Tier A reliability rating with a score of 91 out of 100, while DuroMax sits at Tier B with a score of 70 out of 100.